-Attracting nearly 1,000 attendees every year, the AAYAA is an annual celebration of the many significant accomplishments of Métis, First Nations and Inuit youth from across Alberta.
+Attracting nearly 1,000 attendees every year, the AAYAA is, or was, an annual celebration of the many significant accomplishments of Métis, First Nations and Inuit youth from across Alberta.

 The recognition the award-winners receive encourages excellence while creating positive new role-models for young people throughout the province.

-Aayaa believes uplifting young role-models like these are vital for young minds striving to realize the terrific personal potential each possesses.
+Aayaa still believes that uplifting our young role-models, is vital for young minds striving to realize the terrific personal potential they possess.

-Originally developed in 2003, the annual awards gala is now directed and supported
+Originally developed in 2003, the annual awards gala is, or was, directed and supported

-by the newly formed Rupertsland Institute Métis Centre of Excellence.
-Your support is greatly appreciated.
+by the Rupertsland Institute Métis Centre of Excellence.

 Mail your Nomination to: Shannon Souray, Rupertsland Institute, #1450-10060 Jasper Ave.
 Edmonton, AB T5J 3R8, 780-801-9977